yzr456/tp/docs/DeveloperGuide.md

 **Use case: UC01 – Add Contact**

 **Guarantees**
-- A new contact is stored only if all fields are valid and the phone number is unique.
+- A new contact is stored only if all fields are valid and neither phone nor email duplicates exist.
 - On success, the updated list will reflect the new contact.

 **MSS**
-1. Tutor provides a contact with its details to add.
+1. Tutor provides contact details including name, study year, phone, email, and address.
-2. Zenith validates the details.
+2. Zenith validates all details.
+3. Zenith checks for duplicate phone or email in existing contacts.
-3. Zenith adds the contact to the list and shows the new contact.
+4. Zenith adds the contact to the list and displays the new contact.
-4. Includes: UC12 Autosave.
+5. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 2a.
-Zenith detects that any detail is invalid.
+Zenith detects invalid or missing details.
     * 2a1.
-Zenith shows the specific error (e.g., NameError, StudyYearError, PhoneError, AddressError, DuplicateError).
+Zenith shows an error message indicating which field is invalid.
       Use case ends.
+* 3a.
+Zenith detects that the phone number already exists in another contact.
+    * 3a1.
+Zenith shows an error message indicating duplicate phone number.
+      Use case ends.
-* 2b.
-Zenith detects that the contact already exists.
+* 3b.
+Zenith detects that the email already exists in another contact.
+    * 3b1.
+Zenith shows an error message indicating duplicate email.
+      Use case ends.
+* 3c.
+Zenith detects that both phone number and email already exist in another contact.
-    * 2b1.
-Zenith shows DuplicateError.
+    * 3c1.
+Zenith shows an error message indicating duplicate phone and email.
       Use case ends.